Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

-This name would be wonderful for an English Mastiff who guards his household from all dangers.
+This name would be wonderful for an English Mastiff who guards his household against all dangers.

 Shakespeare could be an interesting name for a male dog with a poetic soul, perhaps even one who likes to howl or otherwise “talk.”

-The world’s greatest detective, Sherlock Holmes, lived at 221B Baker Street in London, England, at least according to fiction.
+The world’s greatest detective, Sherlock Holmes, lived at 221B Baker Street in London, England, according to fiction.
 This astoundingly brilliant detective could solve any mystery with his sidekick, Dr. Watson.

 Sherlock would make a good name for a male dog that likes going for long walks and sniffing out “clues.”
 If you get a second male English Mastiff, naming him Watson might make the perfect pair.